CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 - Place remaining sliced Strawberries on top of the new layer of Ricotta Mix

-- Decorate with Strawberries
+- Decorate the cake with Strawberries

 - Refrigerate your cake until ready to serve

-You could use Cool Whip- Make sure it is cool, but not frozen.
+- You could use Cool Whip- Make sure it is cool, but not frozen.
 If you microwave Cool-Whip, it often becomes a drippy mess

-Be sure to stick with your Milk, while tempering… Don’t let it burn- or you may be adding extra CUSS words to the process!
+- Be sure to stick with your Milk, while tempering… Don’t let it burn- or you may be adding extra CUSS words to the process!

 Perfect Pairing